In This Article

 Credential stuffing dominates.
 Attackers test stolen username-password pairs against your client portal at scale.
 The success rate sits between 0.2% and 2%, but with billions of attempts, even low conversion rates produce real breaches.
 Banks, credit unions, and mortgage companies with properly configured Conditional Access policies block these attempts before they reach the authentication layer.

 Phishing has evolved.
-AI-generated phishing emails now achieve a 78% open rate, and 21% of recipients click malicious links.
+AI-generated phishing emails now achieve a 72% open rate (SQ Magazine, 2025), and 71% of employees admit to risky actions like clicking unknown links or sharing credentials (Proofpoint, 2024).
 For loan officers handling dozens of emails daily, or bank tellers processing customer requests, one convincing message can compromise an entire operation.

 Session hijacking is growing fast.
-The Verizon DBIR documented that 31% of MFA bypass attacks used token theft, stealing session cookies to impersonate authenticated users.
+Industry data shows that token theft — stealing session cookies to impersonate authenticated users — has become the primary MFA bypass technique.
 Microsoft Defender for Cloud Apps detects and blocks these attacks in real time when properly configured.

 API abuse rounds out the threat list.
 Unmonitored endpoints connecting your core banking system or LOS to credit bureaus, verification providers, and pricing engines create pathways attackers exploit without touching the front door.

 Microsoft research confirms that MFA blocks 99.9% of account compromise attempts.
 But not all MFA works the same.
 SMS-based codes remain vulnerable to SIM swapping.
 Push notifications invite fatigue attacks where users approve requests just to stop the buzzing.
-The 2026 threat landscape shows a 218% increase in MFA bypass attempts.
+Microsoft's Digital Defense Report documented a 146% increase in adversary-in-the-middle attacks designed to bypass MFA.

-- FIDO2 security keys or passkeys for staff with privileged access.
+For staff with privileged access.
 Hardware-bound credentials eliminate phishing risk entirely.
-Deploy these first for IT admins, compliance officers, and anyone with access to core systems.
+Deploy first for IT admins, compliance officers, and anyone with access to core systems.

-- Number-matching push notifications for client-facing portals and standard staff accounts.
-Users must enter a displayed number rather than tapping "approve," which defeats fatigue attacks.
+For client-facing portals and standard staff accounts.
+Users enter a displayed number rather than tapping "approve," defeating fatigue attacks.
 Microsoft Authenticator supports this natively.

-- Conditional Access policies that enforce MFA based on sign-in risk, device compliance, and location.
-A login from an approved office workstation gets fewer prompts than one from an unknown device overseas.
-ABT configures these policies as part of every Guardian deployment.
+Enforce MFA based on sign-in risk, device compliance, and location.
+Approved office workstations get fewer prompts than unknown devices overseas.
+ABT configures these as part of every Guardian deployment.

-- Rate limiting on authentication attempts to throttle credential stuffing.
-Set lockout thresholds that balance security with client experience.
-Too aggressive and you lock out legitimate clients.
-Too lenient and attackers brute-force their way in.
+Throttle credential stuffing with lockout thresholds that balance security and client experience.
+Too aggressive locks out legitimate clients.
+Too lenient lets attackers brute-force their way in.

 Only 10% of organizations enforce MFA across all applications.
 Close that gap on your core banking, LOS, and client portal interfaces first, then extend to every connected service.